 Non-embedded Universal Feature Description Scratch paper The student uses scratch paper or an individual erasable whiteboard to make notes or record responses.
 All scratch paper must be collected and securely destroyed at the end of each test domain to maintain test security.
-The student receives one sheet (or more as needed) of scratch paper (see Appendix A for an example of an optional scratch paper log).
+The student receives one sheet (or more, as needed) of scratch paper (see Appendix A for an example of an optional scratch paper log).
 A marker, pen, or pencil should be provided as well.
 The student can use an assistive technology device to take notes instead of using scratch paper as long as the device is approved by the ELPA21 consortium.
 Test administrators have to ensure that all the notes taken on an assistive technology device are deleted after the test.
-Technological assistance with test navigation Students in Kindergarten through 12th grade without the necessary computer skills to participate in ELPA21 may have a trained Test Administrator help with mouse point- and-click and drag-and-drop, onscreen tool/button navigation (i.e., back, next, submit, start/stop recording, play Speaking recording).
-Students in grades 2-12 are expected to

-Non-embedded Universal Feature Description have the ability to "hunt and peck" on a keyboard in order to create their own writing constructed responses.
-A Test Administrator is not allowed to have the student hand- write responses and expect the Test Administrator to type them into the writing space.
-For students who are incapable of typing their own response, see the "Scribe" non- embedded accommodation.
-The Test Administrator is allowed to assist only with the technology as indicated by the student, and must never assist with actual answer responses.
+Technological assistance with test navigation Students in Kindergarten through 12th grade without the necessary computer skills to participate in ELPA21 may have a trained test administrator help with mouse point-and-click and drag-and-drop, onscreen tool/button navigation (i.e., back, next, submit, start/stop recording, play speaking recording).
+Students in grades 2-12 are expected to have the ability to "hunt and peck" on a keyboard in order to create their own writing constructed responses.
+A test administrator is not allowed to have the student hand-write responses and expect the test administrator to type them into the writing space.
+For students who are incapable of typing their own response, see the "Scribe" non-embedded accommodation.
+The test administrator is allowed to assist only with the technology as indicated by the student and must never assist with actual answer responses.
 Choosing answers for a student is a test impropriety and will result in an invalid assessment.

-Section II: ELPA21 Designated Features
+Section 3: ELPA21 Designated Features